 Ah, yes.
 These relatively new alternatives to traditional cigarettes have become quite popular since their arrival in the U.S. in 2008.
-According to data from the Tobacco Vapor Electronic Cigarette Association (yes, it’s real), as of July 2014 there were 2.5 million electronic cigarette (or e-cigarette) users in the U.S. And sales of e-cigarettes are estimated to top $1.7 billion in 2014, up from $1.0 billion last year.
+According to data from the Tobacco Vapor Electronic Cigarette Association (yes, it’s real), as of July 2014, there were 2.5 million electronic cigarette (or e-cigarette) users in the U.S. Sales of e-cigarettes are estimated to top $1.7 billion in 2014, up from $1.0 billion last year.

 Not to mention that ‘vape’ was named The Oxford Dictionary’s Word of the Year just yesterday.

 While lauded by many as an effective way to quit smoking, e-cigarettes have also been castigated by others as a dangerous gateway for children and teenagers.
 The CDC estimates that e-cigarette experimentation among U.S. middle and high school students doubled during 2011-2012.
 This lead to approximately 1.78 million students using e-cigarettes by 2012.